 Rates and fees

-As I mentioned, the APR on the OpenSky card went down a tiny bit.
-It’s actually a good rate for a secured credit card.
+As I mentioned, the APR on the OpenSky secured card went up a tiny bit, but it’still actually a good rate for a secured credit card.

 Balance transfers: Not applicable.

-APR for cash advances: You get the same rate you do for purchases, which is currently 17.39 percent.
+APR for cash advances: You get the same rate you do for purchases, which is currently 17.64 percent.
 The transaction fee is 5 percent.
-Note that interest on a cash advance starts ticking right away.
+Interest on a cash advance starts ticking as soon as transaction hits your account.
 If you’ve read my reviews before, you know what I’m going to say next, right?
-Don’t get a cash advance unless your life depends on it.
-And even then, make this your last resort.
+Just say no to a cash advance.
+Seriously, don’t do it.

-Penalty Fee: It’s 21.50 percent.
+Penalty Fee: It has gone up a smidgeon to 21.75 percent.
 You’ll get this rate if you make a late payment.
-Set up reminders or automatic payments.
 Don’t let this happen to you because it will sabotage your rebuilding efforts.
 You’ll get an APR increase and if it’s late enough, it will get reported to the bureaus and it will lower your score.
+Set up reminders or automatic payments.

 Foreign transaction fees: It’s 3 percent, which is within the normal range.